This page sets out our position and there’s a list of our media releases at the bottom.

 We’re not saying there should be zero offsets available, as carbon forestry has a role to play in helping New Zealand meet its net zero carbon emissions target by 2050.
 Farmers, especially, should absolutely be able to receive recognition for the significant plantings they undertake on their land – farmers can register eligible forests into the ETS and B+LNZ has worked hard to get a wider range of vegetation recognised for sequestration under He Waka Eke Noa.

 We also acknowledge a range of policy responses may be required.

 We continue to raise awareness about this issue and have repeatedly asked politicians to work with us on solutions.
 We’re also continuing to work with the Climate Change Commission.

 In August 2021 we released independent research by BakerAg that validated the amount of land-use change from pastoral farming to large-scale forestry.
-This research contained a range of findings that reinforced our policy positions.
-You can find more information, including links to the full report and our summary report, in the media release below.
+We released updated research in December 2021 and will continue to commission and release regular updates – see the links below.

 Notable media coverage includes: